In this document, we will see how to prevent malware-free attacks with CrowdStrike Falcon. Malware-free attacks are attacks that do not use malware.

 Here is an example of exploit blocking detection in the Falcon User Interface.

-3: Preventing malware with Indicators of Attacks
+Prevention with Indicators of Attack

 Exploit blocking provides another layer of protection but may not be sufficient at times.
-Because some file-less malware do not use exploit kits, but rely on a user’s mistake to successfully compromise a system.
+Some file-less malware do not use exploit kits, but rely on a user’s mistake to successfully compromise a system.
 Ransomware, for example, has some infamous examples of file-less ransomware that do not use exploits.
 Targeted attacks also fall into that category.

-You can enable or disable them in the current window by sliding the toggles similar to exploit blocking.
+You can enable or disable them in the current window by sliding the toggles below similar to exploit blocking.